nasa/fprime/docs/Design/numerical-types.md

 | FwAssertArgType | Arguments to asserts | PlatformAssertArgType | PRI_FwAssertArgType |       |

-There is also a set of framework types that are used across F´ deployments and specifically interact with ground data systems. `<type>_MIN` and `<type>_MAX` to define the minimum and maximum values.
-These GDS types are based on configurable platform independent fixed-widths as shown below:
+There is also a set of framework types that are used across F´ deployments and specifically interact with ground data systems.
+These GDS types have defaults based on configurable platform independent fixed-widths as shown below:

 | GDS Type               | Logical Usage              | Default               | Format Specifier           |
 |------------------------|----------------------------|-----------------------|----------------------------|